 ‘My granddaughter brought a letter home from school asking for a volunteer to be treasurer of the PTFA, and my daughter-in-law suggested I give it a go.
 Not having the restrictions of a job or a young family meant I was free to help out whenever needed.
 The headteacher then said they were looking for midday supervisors and asked if I would be interested.
 I discovered at the age of 60 how much I enjoyed working with children.’

 Your school alumni will clearly increase year-on-year, meaning there is huge potential for support – but engaging with them can be tricky due to GDPR.
-You're able to contact your alumni with the information you have – providing you're entitled to still hold the information – as this falls under legitimate interest.
+You

 Bear in mind that when contacting alumni via email or SMS, you must have permission in order to comply with the Privacy and Electronic Communications Regulations (PECR).
 Be sure not to bombard them with communications as this could damage the potential of a long-lasting relationship.

 An alternative means of contact is social media.
 Make an alumni group for people to join of their own accord.
-Use this to keep them up to date with what's happening in the school and how they can help.
+Use this to keep them up to date with what

 If you hold events, open these up to the public.
 Not only will this mean more footfall and therefore more profit, but you will also have a captive audience to whom you can spread your message.
 Promote the result of the event publicly too, include how much profit was made, resources purchased and the impact it has had on the children.

-'After running the village May Fair for 10 years, our local Scouts group offered our school the opportunity to take it over.
+‘After running the village May Fair for 10 years, our local Scouts group offered our school the opportunity to take it over.
 Seeing the financial potential, we decided to give it a go.
 After four months of planning, the event was held on the village recreation ground on the May bank holiday afternoon.
 Our target was £4,500 in the first year but we exceeded it by £1,100.
 Last year we raised £7,120.
-Feedback has been amazing, and we're predicting 2,000+ attendees this year.'
+Feedback has been amazing, and we

 The key is to find out what skills people have, and how they can transfer these to the school: